Do You Need a Boating License to Drive or Rent a Boat?

 There are minimum age requirements and certification requirements that change from state to state.
 While checking with your local authorities is always a good idea, the U.S. Coast Guard and the National Association of State Boating Law Administrators (NASBLA) will have up-to-date information on what is required.
 NASBLA, in particular, offers courses and course certifications, among other resources, to help you find a boater certification course.

-Requirements to rent and drive a boat
+What do you need to rent and drive a boat?

 Renting a boat is one thing and operating that watercraft is another.
 To rent a boat, you have to be 18 or older, have a verified rental account, and have a verified form of payment.
 If you meet those standards, you can usually rent a boat anywhere in the United States.
 The rental company will still check whether or not you are the boat operator, though.
 If you intend to operate the boat or bring someone else along to operate the boat, additional requirements are to be met.